 My self-discovery continued by reading basically every self-help book I could get my hands on and challenging my point of view.
 That made really a great difference in my confidence and performance.

 The result was that at that time I graduated and immediately started working as an office consultant in a fast growing travel company.
-Exceeding the sales targets and everyone’s expectations by far I was offered a COO position.
+Exceeding the sales targets and everyone’s expectations by far I was offered the position of Sales management.
 I was earning more than enough and I was receiving my long-desired respect.

 Strangely enough not long after that great event I had the biggest breakdown in my life.
 This management position awakened my deepest fears and negative thoughts I was hiding even from myself and they took over me, which made me feel helpless again.

-I realized that reading was not enough, I had to First, meet these people who have already achieved self-mastery and learn from them and second, examine my own flows.
+I realized that reading was not enough, I had to First, meet these people who have already achieved self-mastery and learn from them and second, examine my own mindset to the core.

 It took me years to process the information of people like Tony Robbins, Norbekov, Dale Carnegie, Dalai Lama, Osho, Eckhart Tolle, Neale Donald Walsh, Wayne Dyer, Louise Hay, Norman Vincent Peel, etc.

-Furthermore, I examined myself to the core.
-I went through group therapies, private cognitive-behavioral therapy, counseling, human design counseling, NLP basics and numerous self-assessment tools and debriefs.
+Furthermore, I went through group therapies, private cognitive-behavioral therapy, counseling, human design counseling, NLP basics and numerous self-assessment tools and debriefs.

 I became a self-discovery expert, and “suddenly” I realized that maybe, that’s what I want to do for a living.
-Namely, helping people to shift their mindset so they can perform in the best way possible.
+Namely, helping people to shift their mindset so they can be happy and at the same time perform in the best way possible.